give in your will

 Leave a gift in your will.
-And when your life ends, help a child’s begin.
+And when your life ends, help a child begin theirs.

-By leaving a gift to Chance for Childhood in your will, you can help ensure that the most vulnerable children in Africa can start living their lives with the support, education and care that every child deserves.
+By leaving a gift to Chance for Childhood in your will, you can help ensure that children in vulnerable situations in Africa can start living their lives with the support, education and care that every child deserves.

 When we look back on the key moments and people in our lives, it’s only natural to start to think about the future and how we can leave our mark on the world.
 We think of our loved ones, our community and we also think about how our impact can reach even further.
-By choosing to leave a gift in your will, there’s a way to leave something behind for loved ones as well as children who need it the most.
+By choosing to leave a gift in your will, there’s a way to leave something behind for loved ones as well as children who are in vulnerable situations.

-However large or small, a fixed percentage of your estate or a monetary gift, your decision will help us achieve our vision of a world where no child is forgotten.
+However large or small, a fixed percentage of your estate or a monetary gift, your decision will help ensure access to inclusive education and safe spaces so that children in Africa can play, grow, learn and thrive.
 We know that this can’t happen overnight, and that’s why gifts in wills are so valuable to our work.
 They ensure that we can continue helping children long into the future.

 Our corporate partner Cameron James Legal can advise on all aspects of estate planning, including writing wills and helping supporters to leave a legacy to Chance for Childhood to help protect the lives of vulnerable children long into the future.
 Cameron James Legal visits clients in the privacy of their own homes at a time convenient to them.

 Although you can use ‘do-it-yourself’ will kits, we strongly advise that you create your will with the professional expertise of a qualified solicitor, who will tell you everything you need to know and ensure your Last Will and Testament is legally binding.